Gridiron Australia

 Gridiron Australia is the governing body of American football in Australia.
 It is an approved sporting association under federal government regulations and is a member of the International Federation of American Football (IFAF).
-The organisation was formed in 1996.
+The organisation was formed in 1994 and organized leagues have played since 1983.

 Gridiron Australia oversees the country's national team, which has competed in the IFAF World Cup.
 It is a governing body of the state-level leagues and does not manage a national-level league itself.
 Seven out of the eight Australian states and territories run leagues; a total of 70 teams consisting of approximately 3000 players.
 Only six of the eight state leagues are currently registered under Gridiron Australia.
 Leagues also provide state-level teams to the Gridiron Australia National Championships.
 In 2012, the Australian Gridiron League was established by Gridiron Australia.

-Organised gridiron has been played in Australia since 1983 and is always referred to as gridiron rather than football to distinguish it from the other football codes such as rugby league, rugby union, Australian rules football or soccer.
+Organised gridiron has been played in Australia since 1983 and is always referred to as gridiron or American football rather than football to distinguish it from the other football codes such as rugby league, rugby union, Australian rules football or soccer.
 There is no uniform gridiron season in Australia, with the leagues playing at different times of the year.